-The requirements of a reverse mortgage loan usually include being 62 or older, using the home as your primary residence, and holding a low balance on your mortgage or owning your home outright.
+The requirements of a reverse mortgage generally are being sixty-two or older, using the home as your primary living place, and having a small remaining mortgage balance or having paid it off.

 Do you have a question regarding a mortgage program?